taichiyokoyama/digital-garden/docs/principles.md

 - I write based on **public information**.
 - I avoid long quotes or reposting; I mainly use **links + key points + my own words**.
 - After reading the sources, I may use **AI** for outlining, summarizing, or drafting.
-- I prioritize links, key points, and questions over debates.
+- I prioritize links, key points, and questions over debate.
-- This is an archive of learning and references rather than a place for debates.
+- This is an archive of learning and references—not a place for debate.

 ## One-line summary
-“Grow on GitHub → deliver on Substack → use social mainly for announcements.”
+Grow on GitHub → deliver on Substack → use social mainly for announcements.